Dog Breed Directory

 Symptoms:

-• Eye pain (squinting)
+• Eye pain (squinting, rubbing)

 • Cloudy cornea

-• Dilated pupil
+• Dilated pupil unresponsive to light

-• Vision loss
+• Vision loss (advanced cases)

 Treatment:

-Genetic: Yes (Primary glaucoma is hereditary)
+Genetic: Yes (Primary glaucoma is strongly hereditary)

-DNA test available for some breeds
+DNA tests available for primary glaucoma in some breeds

 Ear Conditions